GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings

 \subsection{Visual Representation}

 GeoSURGE extracts visual features from both appearance (RGB image) and semantics (segmentation map) to match with learned features from the geographic representation.
-GeoSURGE uses CLIP \cite{radford2021learning} to extract features from the RGB image as in \cite{vivanco2024geoclip,haas2024pigeon,jia2024g3}.
-GeoSURGE then uses OneFormer \cite{jain2023oneformer} to get a semantic segmentation map corresponding to this RGB image.
+We use CLIP \cite{radford2021learning} to extract features from the RGB image as in \cite{vivanco2024geoclip,haas2024pigeon,jia2024g3}.
+We then uses OneFormer \cite{jain2023oneformer} to get a semantic segmentation map corresponding to this RGB image.
 This semantic segmentation map is fused with the CLIP-extracted features through latent cross-attention within a semantic fusion module, as shown in Figure~\ref{fig:fusion}.
 The fused visual representation output from this semantic fusion module is then matched to the learned geographic features for predicting the image's location.

 The semantic fusion module combines features extracted from the RGB image and its semantic segmentation map into a single visual representation.
 GeoSURGE first uses the CLIP vision transformer (i.e., without projection and output normalization) to extract RGB appearance features as a sequence of tokens representing all patches of the RGB image plus a CLS token.
 All but the last CLIP Vision Transformer encoder blocks are kept frozen during training.
-The semantic fusion module enhances these RGB tokens, by fusing them with a semantic segmentation map produced from OneFormer \cite{jain2023oneformer} on the RGB image.
-The semantic segmentation map has the same width and height as the RGB image and semantic classes are defined based on ADE20K \cite{zhou2019semantic}.
+The semantic fusion module enhances these RGB tokens, by fusing them with a semantic segmentation map produced from the RGB image.
+We select OneFormer \cite{jain2023oneformer} for semantic segmentations to balance between performance and compute time as we need to preprocess (segment) hundreds of thousands of images across datasets.
+The semantic segmentation map has the same width and height as the RGB image and semantic classes are from ADE20K \cite{zhou2019semantic}.